huacchob/pdf_processor/README.md

 ### Usage

-1. Navigate to the top-level `pdf` directory.
+1. Navigate to the top-level `text_books` directory.
 2. Run the script using the command provided in the example above.
 3. Specify the desired book type and page range as needed.